BonfaceKilz/BonfaceKilz/README.md

 ## For Emacsen :heart: users

 For my current blog flow(started 2019), I don't directly edit the mark down files.
 Instead I have all my blog articles in an org file as trees.
-I use [ox-hugo](https://ox-hugo.scripter.co/) to export the sub-tree entries individual mark down entries.
+I use [ox-hugo](https://ox-hugo.scripter.co/) to export the tree entries individual mark down entries.
 Here's my setup

 ```
 (setq easy-hugo-basedir "~/Public/BonfaceKilz/")